jarblz/unboxt-fullstack-challenge/readme.md

   1. `GET /tacos` - Returns a list of all tacos in the database
   2. `POST /tacos` - Creates a taco with the given parameters
   3. `DELETE /tacos/:id` - Removes the taco with this ID from the database
+  4. Add RSpec tests for the controller and model.

 #### Step 3: Upload your completed solution to a public [Github](https://www.heroku.com/) repository so we can review.